cpwilson87/notes/docs/data-structures/index.md

 ## Types of Data Structures

-- Linear Data Structures
+### Linear

+A linear data structure has data elements arranged in a sequential manner and each member element is connected to its previous and next element.
+This connection helps to traverse a linear data structure in a single level and in single run.
+Such data structures are easy to implement as computer memory is also sequential.

+Examples of linear data structures are:

 - Arrays
 - Linked List
 - Doubly-Linked List
 - Stack
 - Queue

 - Trees

   - Binary Tree
   - Binary Search Tree
   - Heap

+- Hash

   - Hash Tables

 - Graphs